alekdavis/PlexBackup/GETTING STARTED.md

 ### Launch PowerShell

-You must launch PowerShell as administrator (the backup script performs a few operations, such as stopping and starting services, that require elevated privileges).
+Launch PowerShell as administrator (the backup script performs a few operations, such as stopping and starting services, that require elevated privileges).

 ### Run backup script